-Grilled Corn Potato Chowder perfect for chilly Fall afternoons.
-Rich, thick and chock full of grilled corn kernels, tender potato chunks, and crisp bacon bits, it’s the epitome of comfort food!
+Grilled Corn Potato Chowder with grilled corn, potato, and crisp bacon bits.
+Rich, creamy, and hearty, it’s the epitome of comfort food!

 We’re starting to see cooler weather here in our neck of the woods and I am so excited to finally be able to jump on the Fall soup trail.
 A piping hot bowl of soup is my perfect idea of heaven on earth and I love it so much I could, in fact, live on it and crusty bread alone.